Bil Jac Dry Food Senior Select Formula With Chicken & Oatmeal Review

 Moving on with this review, we have choline chloride.
 Choline chloride is member of the B-vitamin complex (vitamin B4).

 The remaining ingredients in this Bil Jac Dry Food recipe are unlikely to affect the overall rating of the product.

 Our analysis of the ingredients show that this product derives a considerable amount of protein from non-meat ingredients.
 This is an undesirable property because plant based protein often lacks many of the necessary amino acids required by dogs.
 This property is typically found in lower quality products.

 In summary, we recognize that this product contains artificial preservatives.
 Many artificial preservatives have adverse health affects and therefore we prefer products preserved naturally.
 However, artificial preservatives used in very small quantities do not necessarily imply the product is unhealthy or low quality.

 Studies have show that many artificial preservatives are typically safe in small quantities.
 However, our pets typically consumed the same product for multiple years and this type of exposure is not necessarily well researched.

-The official PawDiet rating for Bil Jac Dry Food Senior Select Formula is 2.0 out of 5.
+The official PawDiet rating for Bil Jac Dry Food Senior Select Formula With Chicken & Oatmeal is 2.0 out of 5.